hasmukh-dharajiya/custom-laravel-dashboard/README.md

 8. Run `php artisan ser`
 9. `http://localhost:8000/`

-`Note`: Please make sure Turn ON `Less secure app access` in your Google account athor wise Email Not Send !.
+`Note`: Please make sure Turn ON `Less secure app access` in your Google account other wise Email Not Send !.
 [Click here..](https://myaccount.google.com/security)

 You should see the list of Data, something like this: